 18. Areopagus Hill (Mars Hill)#

-Best time: 1 hour before sunset Tip: Bring wine and snacks
+Best time: 1 hour before sunset Tip: Bring wine and snacks.
+The rocks are slippery — wear proper shoes.

 19. Filopappou Hill#